Category Archives: Former Monarchies

 Maria Isabella of Spain, circa 1801; Credit – Wikipedia

-Despite Maria Isabella being only twelve years old, her mother Maria Luisa was anxious to find a match for her.
+Even though Maria Isabella was only twelve years old, her mother Maria Luisa was anxious to arrange her marriage.
 Maria Clementina of Austria, the wife of Maria Isabella’s first cousin Francesco, Duke of Calabria, the heir to the thrones of Naples and Sicily, had died in 1801 from tuberculosis.
-A marriage between Spain and Naples and Sicily would be politically advantageous at a time when Europe was dealing with the expansionist policy of Napoleon.
+A marriage between Spain and Naples and Sicily would be politically advantageous while Europe was dealing with the expansionist policy of Napoleon.
 A double marriage was arranged between Spain and Naples and Sicily.
 Carlos IV, King of Spain was the brother of King Ferdinando IV of Naples and III of Sicily, and so these marriages were between first cousins.
 Maria Isabella would marry Franceso and her brother Ferdinand of Spain, Prince of Asturias, later King Ferdinand VII of Spain would marry Franceso’s sister Maria Antonia.
 On July 6, 1802, in Madrid Spain, 13-year-old Maria Isabella married her 25-year-old cousin Francesco by proxy with her brother Ferdinand standing in for the groom.
 The two couples were married in person in Barcelona, Spain on October 4, 1802.
 However, Maria Antonia died in 1806 from tuberculosis before her husband became King of Spain.

 Although Maria Isabella did not make a good impression on her mother-in-law, born Maria Carolina of Austria, the Spanish ambassador to Naples informed the Spanish court that Maria Isabella was happy in Naples and that she attended theater performances and celebrations.
 Maria Isabella had a four-year-old stepdaughter from her husband’s first marriage: